CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/111-aks-upgrade.md

 ### I have **not** passed the Azure Checks above

 When you do not have the correct setup to perform a smooth upgrade, additional steps are going to be required to get your environment upgraded to the desired supported version.
-If at any point in this section you are not comfortable with the steps.
-Please reach out to CluedIn support.
+If at any point in this section you are not comfortable with the steps, please reach out to CluedIn support.

 {:.important}
 Make notes of the current node pools as these will be deleted as part of the process.
 This includes taints, labels, and any other potential configurations.